MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 > For the Stable Channel, updates will roll out progressively over one or more days.
 To learn more, see [Progressive rollouts for Microsoft Edge updates](./microsoft-edge-update-progressive-rollout.md).
 >
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 122.0.xxxx.xx: February X, 2024

+Fixed various bugs and performance issues.

+### Feature updates

+- **Moving Managed Site Indicator (Briefcase icon) into the lock icon in the address bar omnibox.** The briefcase icon which signals that a page is managed, was moved into the lock icon in the address bar.
+If an admin wants to see whether there are protections for a given page, they can click to open the lock icon in the address bar to look for the briefcase icon.
+For more information, see [Microsoft Edge support for Windows Information Protection](/deployedge/microsoft-edge-security-windows-information-protection).

+### Policy updates

+#### New policies

+- [AIGenThemesEnabled](/deployedge/microsoft-edge-policies#aigenthemesenabled) - Enables DALL-E themes generation
+- [EnhanceSecurityModeAllowUserBypass](/deployedge/microsoft-edge-policies#enhancesecuritymodeallowuserbypass) - Allow users to bypass Enhanced Security Mode
+- [SuperDragDropEnabled](/deployedge/microsoft-edge-policies#super-drag-drop-enabled) - Super Drag Drop enabled
+- [UrlDiagnosticDataEnabled](/deployedge/microsoft-edge-policies#urldiagnosticdataenabled) - URL reporting in Edge diagnostic data enabled
+- EdgeOpenInSidebarEnabled
+- EdgeSidebarCustomizeEnabled

+#### Obsolete policies

+- [EdgeEnhanceImagesEnabled](/deployedge/microsoft-edge-policies#edgeenhanceimagesenabled) - Enhance images enabled (obsolete)

+#### Additional policy changes

+- [DiagnosticData](/deployedge/microsoft-edge-policies#diagnosticdata) - Send required and optional diagnostic data about browser usage.
+Supported on Windows since Stable 122 or later.

 ## Version 120.0.2210.181: February 20, 2024